 Launching a successful auto repair shop is no small undertaking, but getting off on the right foot can make all the difference.
-Here, we’ll go over why it's crucial to establish the basics early on, the tools you'll need to run the business efficiently, and how Shopmonkey software can be your all-in-one solution.
+In this guide, we’ll walk through how to start a mechanic shop, why it's crucial to establish the basics early on, the tools you'll need to run the business efficiently, and how Shopmonkey software can be your all-in-one solution.

 Get Set Up Properly From The Beginning

-Every new business comes with challenges, and starting an auto shop is no exception.
-That’s why having a solid foundation, and establishing policies and procedures from the start, are critical to long-term success.
+Every new business comes with challenges, and starting a mechanic shop is no exception.
+That’s why having a solid foundation—and clearly defined policies and workflows from day one—is critical to long-term success.
 The goal, ultimately, is for these processes to become part of your company’s DNA, which you can then build upon when it’s time to scale up the business.

 A business license not only allows you to operate legally in your state, it also adds credibility to your business and helps track your company for tax purposes.
 Note, too, that requirements vary by state: For example, California’s Bureau of Automotive Repair (BAR) requires that anyone who wants to run an auto shop register as an Automotive Repair Dealer (ARD), and renew their ARD registration each year; additional licenses are required if you decide to offer smog checks, brake work, or lamp work.